-Melissa Beede has over 20 years of experience protecting innovations in function and design in the areas of software, electronics, medical devices and consumer products.
+Melissa Beede has over 20 years of experience protecting innovations in function and design in the areas of software, electronics, medical devices, and consumer products.
 She collaborates with her clients to understand their unique challenges and opportunities and strengthen their competitive positions.
-As counsel for startups, venture capital firms, Fortune 500 companies, universities and hospitals, Melissa has helped her clients achieve business goals ranging from attracting financing to commercializing products to selling IP assets.
+As counsel for start-ups, venture capital firms, Fortune 500 companies, universities, and hospitals, Melissa has helped her clients achieve business goals ranging from attracting financing to commercializing products to selling IP assets.

 Her areas of technical experience include heart catheters, dialysis systems, sterilization devices, RFID sensors, electrocardiogram equipment, telecommunications, networks, data storage systems, locating devices, imaging systems, speech recognition platforms, consumer electronics, navigation systems, school and office supplies, and software applications.

 Melissa is recognized for providing responsive, client-oriented service.
-She seeks to continuously cultivate trust by delivering solutions that meet budgets, deadlines and commercial objectives.
+She seeks to continuously cultivate trust by delivering solutions that meet budgets, deadlines, and commercial objectives.

 At Suffolk Law, Melissa was awarded an Academic Leadership Scholarship for being among the top five students in her section, “Best Brief” in Legal Practice Skills, and an American Jurisprudence Award in Administrative Law.

-At Tufts, Melissa was elected to several honor societies including Tau Beta Pi, Eta Kappa Nu and Golden Key, and won several academic awards including the Morris and Sid Heyman Prize for “academic achievement and future promise” among Electrical Engineering students, and the Class of 1898 Prize for “high scholarly ability together with a wide range of intellectual interests and competence."
+At Tufts, Melissa was elected to several honor societies including Tau Beta Pi, Eta Kappa Nu, and Golden Key, and won several academic awards including the Morris and Sid Heyman Prize for “academic achievement and future promise” among Electrical Engineering students, and the Class of 1898 Prize for “high scholarly ability together with a wide range of intellectual interests and competence."
 She served two terms as Co-President of the Society of Women Engineers.

 Melissa enjoys sharing her love of technology and innovation with the next generation.
-She teaches an undergraduate course at Tufts titled “IP for Innovators.”
+She teaches an undergraduate course at Tufts titled “Intellectual Property for Innovators.”
 She has served as a mentor and judge for the worldwide Technovation competition, member of advisory committees on STEAM education and 21st century learning, and Board member of the Wellesley Education Foundation.

 Melissa also enjoys learning about other cultures and locales and can often be found planning her next trip with her husband or family.
 Recent favorites have included hiking the Inca Trail to Machu Picchu, watching wildebeest cross the Mara River during the Great Migration, tracking a family of mountain gorillas in Rwanda, and dining with Berber families in the High Atlas Mountains.